-Pedagogical Uses
+Pedagogical uses

 PSEs in domains such as watershed assessment can also help to improve education in all of the related disciplines.
 Students in environmental and civil engineering can more easily be made aware of biological and economic issues, and likewise biologists and economists can acquire sensitivity regarding issues in the other disciplines.
 In addition, the general public gets heavily involved in controversial zoning and planning decisions.
 Using PSEs, citizens could go online and learn various aspects involved in resource management decisions.
-They could evaluate for themselves the rationale for planning choices made in particular projects.
+For example, the EPA TMDL (Total Maximum Daily Load) development process [18] requires the involvement of stakeholders who could evaluate for themselves the rationale for planning choices made in particular projects.
 Ultimately, a better understanding of the complex issues involved will benefit all parties.